 As a leafy crop, leeks benefit from one high in nitrogen, which promotes leafy growth.

-Plant Leeks in trenches making sure they get full sun; if planting in hot weather trim back the leaves to reduce moisture loss while the roots get established.
-We have Leek plants available now
+Plant Leeks in trenches 15cm deep and 15cm apart with rows 30cm apart, making sure they get full sun; if planting in hot weather trim back the leaves to reduce moisture loss while the roots get established.

 Your strawberry plants will be rewarding you with delicious big juicy fruit, that is if you have been watering andfertiliser them